Last updated on January 14th, 2021 at 04:01 am

 The Verdict: Which antiperspirant is best for you -- Lume, Carpe, or Drysol?

-Lume, Carpe and Drysol are three very different antiperspirants, each with sweat-stopping solutions that work well for different consumers.
-Since dermatologists recommend beginning with products that cause the least irritation, Lume stands out as the best in our book at providing sweat and odor-free living without painful skin problems.
-Its all-natural formula leaves out many toxins that typically cause skin irritation, making it a go-to deodorant for people with sensitive skin or simply a philosophical aversion to applying chemicals to their skin.
+Lume, Carpe, and Drysol are three very different antiperspirants, each with sweat-stopping solutions that work well for different consumers.
+Since dermatologists recommend experimenting with products that are likely to cause the least irritation, Lume stands out as the best in our book at providing sweat and odor-free living without painful skin problems.
+Its all-natural formula leaves out many toxins that typically cause skin irritation, making it our go-to pick for people with sensitive skin or simply a philosophical aversion to applying unnecessary chemicals to their body.

-Carpe’s wide range of products that target specific areas of the body might be a better fit if you sweat acutely in only one area.
+While Lume is great, Carpe’s wide range of products targeting specific areas of the body might be a better fit if you sweat acutely in only one area.
 Carpe’s foot formula is no doubt much stronger than its face or groin formulas, and so experimentation may be required to find the best product to match your perspiration patterns.
+Overall though, they are a legit brand that’s been around and is trusted by many.

 Drysol is the strongest antiperspirant of the three, and despite many online reviews claiming skin irritation with use, doctors recommend and prescribe Drysol more than any other antiperspirant for severe Hyperhidrosis cases.
-It may be best to try the other two antiperspirants first since Drysol is the strongest and requires a prescription from your doctor.
+It may be best to try the other two antiperspirants first since Drysol requires a prescription from your doctor.

 Regardless, stay positive!